krithik-ramesh/9.66-final-project/README.md

 ## Overview

 In this repository you will find code for the execution of the adapted PLoT with GPT for the Cluttr, Babi, E-share, and HOTPot QA.
+All code used in Final Project, Experimentation, and figures from the project were developed by Krithik Ramesh.

 ## Datasets in this repository: